jazzband/django-model-utils/README.rst

 (The ``STATUS`` class attribute does not have to be a `Choices`_ instance, it can be an ordinary list of two-tuples).

+``StatusField`` does not set ``db_index=True`` automatically; if you expect to frequently filter on your status field (and it will have enough selectivity to make an index worthwhile) you may want to add this yourself.

 MonitorField
 ============